tinode/ios/README.md

 * If you appreciate our work, please help spread the word!
 Sharing on Reddit, HN, and other communities helps more than you think.
 * Consider buying paid support: https://tinode.co/support.html
 * If you are a software developer, send us your pull requests with bug fixes and new features.
 * Become a beta-tester: try new features first and help us discover and fix problems.
-Send us a request at `testflight @ tinode . co` and we will add you to [TestFlight](https://developer.apple.com/testflight/).
+Send us a message _Add me to TestFlight_ at `testflight @ tinode . co` and we will add you to [TestFlight](https://developer.apple.com/testflight/).
 * If you use the app and discover bugs or missing features, let us know by filing bug reports and feature requests.
 Vote for existing feature requests you find most valuable.
 * If you speak a language other than English, [translate](https://github.com/tinode/chat/blob/devel/docs/translations.md#ios) the apps into your language.
 You may also review and improve existing translations.
 * If you are a UI/UX expert, help us polish the app UI.
 * Use it: install it for your colleagues or friends at work or at home.
-Please [contact us](https://tinode.co/contact) if you want to participate in [TestFlight](https://developer.apple.com/testflight/).

 ## Getting support